 Usage - Inshore vs Offshore

-Harbour and estuary fishing is the lowest-risk category.
-Coastal fishing within 12 nautical miles is standard.
-Offshore fishing (beyond 12nm) and bar harbour crossings increase risk and may attract higher premiums or require specific endorsements.
+Fishing in sheltered bays and rivers is the lowest-risk category.
+Coastal fishing within specified nautical mile limits is standard.
+Venturing further offshore or regularly crossing river bars increases the risk profile and may result in higher premiums or specific endorsements.

 ⚙️